 Just like any other credit card, you’ll be charged interest if you don’t pay off your balance on time.
 This can be a great stepping stone to start repairing your credit after bankruptcy, especially if you can’t qualify for an unsecured card or the interest rates are too high.

-Before choosing a secured credit card, make sure that the company reports monthly payments to the credit bureaus, preferably all three.
+Before choosing a secured credit card, make sure that the company reports monthly payments to the major credit bureaus, preferably all three.
 Also, limit the number of applications you submit, since each one knocks off at least five points from your credit score.

 Buying a Car After Bankruptcy